 “Bringing close combat racing to city centre Stadiums around the world, the Series brings world-class competition to the public, setting pulses racing.” – Extreme Sailing Seriestm

 The heart of the event.
-A bustling mix of bars, food stalls, shops and interactive activities; the Race Village is not only the best place to take the event in the on-water action, it is a complete day out for all ages.
+A bustling mix of beer gardens, food trucks, shops and interactive activities; the Race Village is not only the best place to take the event in the on-water action, it is a complete day out for all ages.

 With estimated spectators in excess of 30,000 people, there will be no shortage of footfall enjoying the Extreme Sailing Seriestm atmosphere.

-Open to the public, there will be a “Race Village” that will host family activities, beer gardens, food, live music and more fun activities to be announced soon.
+Open to the public, there will be a “Race Village” that will host family activities, beer gardens, food, live music and more fun activities.
 The Race Village puts fans right at the heart of the action – racing their catamarans at full throttle just off the waterfront, the sailors can hear the roar of the fans, who experience the competition up close like never before.